-On Thursday 13th June you can join in the pre-party fun at your choice of six crafty venues across London.
+On Thursday 13th July you can join in the pre-party fun at your choice of six crafty venues across London.
 Free to attend, each place will also play host to one of our Pomfest guest speakers making it the perfect way to kick off our birthday celebrations.
-The only problem you face is deciding which one of the six you’ll be knitting at – here is a little more about what each of these lovely shops have in store…
+The only problem you face is deciding which one of the five you’ll be knitting at – here is a little more about what each of these lovely shops have in store…

 Founded in 2005, Loop is a quirky and magical place where hand-dyed yarns, inspiring patterns and vintage haberdashery are found alongside vintage and handmade treats.
 The shop stocks a huge range of haberdashery which is useful and beautiful as well as a great selection of vintage haberdashery which includes buttons, ribbons, brooches, beehive yarn holders and threads.

 Most of Loop’s yarns are natural fibres and many are hand-dyed from the likes of Mehlsen (pictured above), Madelinetosh, Eden Cottage, Lichen + Lace, The Uncommon Thread, Shalimar, Viola, Freia, Dandelion Yarns, and many other independent dyers from the UK and around the world.
 Loop is also the European Flagship shop for both Quince & Co and Brooklyn Tweed as well as being one of the few shops in the world that stock Wollmeise and Woolfolk yarns.
 Susan loves sourcing beautiful things on her travels and curating them for Loop – “We always hope it’s like a treasure trove for you!”